 IoT & Connected Devices

 There’s no turning back.
 The future of advanced design and manufacturing is taking shape and 3D printing is in the front seat.
-We’re not talking 10, or even five years down the road — major overhauls in the industry are happening right now.
+We’re not talking 10, or even five years down the road — major overhauls in the medical design industry are happening right now.
 At Minneapolis, we’re highlighting this critical and pervasive topic so you can walk away fully prepared for this manufacturing mainstay.
-Learn More
+Learn More!

 MD&M Minneapolis is taking place at the Minneapolis convention center over two days.
 Wednesday, October 23- 24.
 VP of Operations Rob Bubencik Jr. and Account manager John Ross will be on hand to meet with you.
-If you would like to set up a time to meet with them, send me an email at email@example.com (Lisa Knowlton, Marketing Director) See you at the show!
+If you would like to set up a time to meet with them, send me an email at firstname.lastname@example.org (Lisa Knowlton, Marketing Director) or contact us online.
+See you at the show!